diyscif/diyscif/scif-thesis.md

 a cut-off frequency of 60 Hz (well below the building acoustics frequency range beginning at 100 Hz) can be reached with a facing shell with a mass per unit area of m^''^~2~ = 10 kg/m^2^ (heavy gypsum wall board) and a hollow space of _d_ = 10 cm.
-From here we can see that sufficiently low cut-off frequencies can be achieved without excessively heavy facing shells or massive hollow spaces.
+Sufficiently low cut-off frequencies can be achieved without excessively heavy facing shells or prohibitively wide hollow spaces.
 [@moeser2009, p.
 273]

-To achieve a high sound attenuation level it is advantageous to use heavy total masses and to distribute them unequally among the shells if possible avoding shells of equal weight.
+To achieve a high sound attenuation level it is advantageous to use heavy total masses and to distribute them unequally among the shells, if possible avoding shells of equal weight.
 One should also maximize the distance _d_ between the two shells, dampen the cavity as fully as possible with absorber material, and avoid leaks or structure-borne sound bridges. [@moeser2009, p.
 276]

 In order to evaluate the solution on a whole system level, including floors and ceilings, one combines the walls R~W~ value as described in Chapter 4.2 with the